Consejos y curiosidades sobre Laos - Con monjes budistas

 Tips and Curiosities about Laos: Conclusion

-My last piece of advice is to enjoy the peace of mind that Laos offers, which is difficult to find in the surrounding countries.
-Thailand is very touristy, Vietnam very chaotic, but Laos is nature and calm.
+My final piece of advice is to enjoy the tranquility that Laos offers, which is hard to find in the surrounding countries.
+Thailand has many overly touristy places, and Vietnam is very chaotic, but Laos is nature and calm.
+But above all, enjoy the people—incredibly polite, kind, humble, and friendly.
+Without a doubt, they are the best thing about this country.

 Tips and Curiosities about Laos - Vang Vieng